solana-labs/solana-program-library/docs/src/token-2022/status.md

 title: Project Status
 ---

-The Token-2022 program is still under audit and not meant for full production use.
+All clusters have the latest program deployed **without confidential transfer functionality**.

-In the meantime, all clusters have the latest program deployed **for testing and development purposes ONLY**.
+The program with confidential transfer functionality will be deployed once Solana v1.17 reaches mainnet-beta with the appropriate syscalls enabled.

 ## Timeline